 What is an NRO Account?

-A Non-Resident Ordinary (NRO) Account is an NRI account denominated in Indian rupee.
-Through this NRI bank account, one can manage the income they earn in India.
-An NRI can deposit the dividend, interest, rest, and other income that they earn in India in this account.
-This account facilitates the money transfer outside India.
-One can deposit money in both Indian rupee and foreign currency.
-However, the withdrawals happen only in Indian rupees.
+- It is an NRI account denominated in Indian rupee.
+Through this bank account, NRIs can manage the income they earn in India.
+An NRI can deposit the dividend, interest, rent, and other income that they earn in India in this account.

-Why do you need to open an NRO Account?
+Why Do You Need to Open an NRO Account?

 Features of an NRO Account